 Talk to a lawyer about how to calculate damages in your case and for help understanding the best way to get your bills paid and your injuries treated.
 In some cases, jumping the gun and having an insurance company pay your bills might actually hurt your case later.
 In some cases, accepting insurance money from the at-fault driver could even qualify as a settlement, blocking you from claiming additional damages in court.
 Talk to an attorney before spending any money or accepting any money for your medical care, lost wages, pain and suffering, and other motorcycle accident damages.

 Call Our Baltimore, MD Motorcycle Injury Lawyers for a Free Case Consultation

 If you or a loved one was seriously injured in a motorcycle accident in Baltimore or anywhere in Maryland, the payments from medical insurance and other insurance policies are unlikely to cover your injuries in full.
 Call our Baltimore personal injury lawyers today to discuss filing a personal injury lawsuit to get the full compensation you are entitled to.
-The Law Offices of Randolph Rice can be reached at (410) 694-7291.
+Rice, Murtha & Psoras can be reached at (410) 694-7291.